-Formative feedback is feedback which does not involve a final grade; it guides students in their learning and suggests ways to improve their eportfolio page or collection.
+Formative feedback does not involve a final grade; it guides students in their learning and suggests ways to improve their ePortfolio page or collection.
 Formative feedback may be provided by another student, a group of students, a tutor or a lecturer.

-Summative feedback includes marks or grades and usually comments about the work submitted.
+Summative feedback includes marks or grades, and usually also comments about the work submitted.

 Add comment for a whole ePortfolio page